Molasses-Glazed Pork Tenderloin with Edamame

 - 1 (16-ounce) pork tenderloin

 - 1/4 teaspoon pepper

 - Heat a large skillet over medium high heat; add prosciutto and onion.
 Cook 5 minutes or until proscuitto is crispy and onions are browned.
 Remove from pan, set aside.

 - Add oil to same skillet; cook tenderloin in hot oil over medium-high heat 4 to 5 minutes or until just barely pink in center, turning once.

 - Meanwhile, in a small bowl stir together orange juice, molasses, cornstarch, salt and pepper.
 Add to meat in skillet.
 Cook and stir until thickened and bubbly.
 Cook and stir about 2 minutes more.
 Stir beans and proscuitto mixture into skillet mixture, cook 7 minutes.

-Adapted from Better Homes and Gardens for The Soyfoods Council.
+Adapted from Better Homes and Gardens, courtesy of The Soyfoods Council